SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 * [ ] I can write one insight with a caveat
 * [ ] I understand that sandbox reports are not official production reports
 * [ ] I know not to export, screenshot, or share unless permitted
+* [ ] I know that direct BIA Production Workspace access is restricted to BIA users
 * [ ] I know who to ask if something looks wrong

 ## References and further learning